eu.webtoolkit.jwt

 java.lang.String media)

-useStyleSheet
+• useStyleSheet

 java.lang.String condition)

-Adds an external style sheet, constrained with conditions.
+Adds an external stylesheet.

 Sets the theme.